-If you have received an overpayment from the Department for Work and Pensions (DWP), HM Revenue & Customs (HMRC), or your local authority, they can recover the overpayment through your wages with a Direct Earnings Attachment (DEA).
+If you’ve received an overpayment from the Department for Work and Pensions (DWP), HM Revenue & Customs (HMRC), or your local authority, they might recover the debt through your wages with a Direct Earnings Attachment (DEA).

-The thought of money being deducted from your wages due to a simple mistake or human error can be frustrating – especially if you’re already struggling to make ends meet – but knowing how a DEA works can help put your mind at ease.
+The thought of money being deducted from your wages due to a simple mistake or human error can be frustrating – especially if you’re already struggling financially – but knowing how a DEA works can help put your mind at ease.

 What is a Direct Earnings Attachment?